moq-wg/moq-transport/draft-ietf-moq-transport.md

   described in ({{?RFC9000, Section 16}}), followed by that many bytes of binary data

-x (f):

-: Indicates that x is a flag and is encoded as a single byte with the value 0 or 1.
-A value of 0 indicates the flag is false or off, while a value of 1 indicates the flag is true or on.
-Any other value is a protocol error and SHOULD terminate the session with a Protocol Violation ({{session-termination}}).

 x (tuple):

 : Indicates that x is a tuple, consisting of a variable length integer encoded